Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Fisher informations considerations

-The adaptive measurement scheme described in section \ref{sec:adaptive.measurement} insures the CFI of the full measurement (output and s+a) is equal to the QFI of the full pure state model.
+where the last equality follows from the fact that the absorber acts as an additional rotation which does not change the QFI, cf. Remark \ref{remark}.
 However, in certain physical implementations the system may not be accessible for measurements, so the more interesting scenario is that in which only the output state is measured.
 In this case the CFI will generally be strictly smaller that the QFI, and the question is whether by measuring only the output we incur a significant loss of information.
 In proposition \ref{prop:CFI-QFI} we show that this is not the case: the difference between the QFI and the output CFI is bounded by a constant, so for large times the loss of information is negligible compared to both QFI and output CFI, which scale linearly with time.
 In section \ref{sec:Simulations} we will illustrate the result on a specific model.

 \begin{proposition} Consider the setup described in section \ref{sec:adaptive.measurement}, and let $F(n)$ be the system-absober-output QFI, and $I^{\rm (o)}(n)$ be the output CFI for the optimal adaptive measurement, at $\theta=\theta_0$.
 Then $F(n)- I^{\rm (o)}(n) <c$ for all $n$ where $c$ is a constant depending only on the model $U_\theta$.
 Consequently,